There’s a story often told in recovery circles, and for good reason. It captures something we all feel but struggle to put into words.

 Starving the Black Wolf

-This is why sobriety isn’t just about not drinking—it’s about reshaping belief.
+That’s why sobriety isn’t only about avoiding alcohol, it’s about reshaping belief.

-It’s about building awareness and refusing to give the Black Wolf a voice at the table.
+It’s about awareness.
+Refusing to give the Black Wolf a seat at the table.

-It’s what psychology calls cognitive dissonance—and it’s one of the biggest reasons quitting alcohol feels so hard.
+It’s one of the biggest reasons quitting feels so hard.

-When you fully commit to starving it—through repetition, support, and truth—the craving loses its grip.
-The lies lose their edge.
-And the wolf grows weak.
+But when we commit to starving it with repetition, truth, and support, the cravings weaken.
+The lies lose their grip.
+And the wolf grows thin.

 Feeding the White Wolf

 To feed it, you need more than motivation.
-You need structure, insight, and repetition.
+You need practice.

 Choosing the Wolf That Wins